Table: Scores

 Input: Scores table: +----+-------+ | id | score | +----+-------+ | 1 | 3.50 | | 2 | 3.65 | | 3 | 4.00 | | 4 | 3.85 | | 5 | 4.00 | | 6 | 3.65 | +----+-------+ Output: +-------+------+ | score | rank | +-------+------+ | 4.00 | 1 | | 4.00 | 1 | | 3.85 | 2 | | 3.65 | 3 | | 3.65 | 3 | | 3.50 | 4 | +-------+------+

-Problem Overview: You are given a table of scores.
+Problem Overview: You are given a table of scores where multiple players may share the same score.
 The task is to assign a rank to each score in descending order.
-If multiple rows share the same score, they receive the same rank.
-The next distinct score should receive the next consecutive rank without gaps (dense ranking).
+Players with identical scores receive the same rank, and the next rank should not skip numbers (dense ranking).

 Approach 1: Sorting and Rank Assignment (O(n log n) time, O(n) space)